BACK TO GREEK WINE

 Gaia Winery

-Gaia is another company with wineries on the mainland, in this case, in Nemea.
-Since their beginning in the 1990s, their wines have won over 100 awards worldwide.
+Gaia is another company with wineries on the mainland, specifically in Nemea.
+Since their beginnings in the 1990s, their wines have won more than 100 awards worldwide.

-On Santorini, their winery’s location is near the beach adjacent to the airport runway.
+On Santorini, the winery’s location is near the beach adjacent to the airport runway.
 Why such a place?
-Here they were able to renovate a tomato factory, dating from the early 1900s.
+Here, they were able to renovate a tomato factory dating back to the early 1900s.

 Their vineyards are on the warm, southwest side of the island.